top of page

 KEEP2: Establishing an Indigenous Guidance Council on Healing and Interconnectedness for Previously Incarcerated Indigenous Women, Men, and 2SLGBTQQIA+ People

-Additionally, we will conduct one-on-one interviews with both Indigenous and non-Indigenous criminal justice-related service providers as well as individuals with experiences with incarceration who have used healing or re-entry programs since their release to gain knowledge about interconnectedness of incarceration, gender, family relations, and reintegration into their community(s).
-This will be done with an intersectional lens that incorporates the Medicine Wheel teachings and accompanying knowledge from an Algonquin perspective (PI and Elders contributing).
-We are interested in learning if there are differences in gender and family-inclusive policies for those who were previously incarcerated and how to assist with reintegration and healing after their release.
+Additionally, we conducted one-on-one interviews with both Indigenous and non-Indigenous criminal justice-related service providers as well as individuals with lived experiences with incarceration who have used healing or re-entry programs since their release to gain knowledge about interconnectedness of incarceration, gender, family relations, and reintegration into their community(s).
+We framed the project using an intersectional lens that incorporated the Anishinaabe Medicine Wheel teachings and accompanying knowledge.
+We are analyzing the data to determine if there are differences in gender and family-inclusive policies for those who were previously incarcerated and how to assist with reintegration and healing after their release.

 Funded by Canadian Institute for Health Research: Indigenous Gender and Wellness Team Grant

-Community Partners: Aboriginal Legal Services, Native Land Digital, PASAN, Pauktuutit, and Thunder Woman Healing Lodge Society
+Community Partners: Aboriginal Legal Services, Native Land Digital, PASAN, Pauktuutit Inuit Women of Canada, and Thunder Woman Healing Lodge Society

 05A21F41-6EAC-4F99-9CE2-957DE8007A83_edited.png